buildstar-online/modules-gcp-tf-base/README.md

 Requires an existing `project`, `service account` as demonstrated in [gcp-tf-starter](https://github.com/cloudymax/gcp-tf-starter)

-This module ddds the following to your existing project:
+This module adds the following to your existing project:
 - Storage Bucket
 - KMS key assigned to a Service Account
 - Top-Level Network and Subnet